andrepxx/location-visualizer/README.md

 Commands:

-- `add-permission name permission`: Adds the permission `permission` to the user `name`.
+- `add-permission name permission`: Add the permission `permission` to the user `name`.
 - `cleanup-tiles`: Perform a cleanup of the tile database.
 - `clear-password name`: Set the password of user `name` to an empty string.
+- `create-device-token name`: Create a new device token associated with user `name`.
 - `create-user name`: Create a new user `name`.
 - `export-tiles path/file.tar.gz`: Export map tiles from tile database to `path/file.tar.gz`.
+- `has-device-token name token`: Check if user `name` has device token `token` associated.
 - `has-permission name permission`: Check if user `name` has permission `permission`.
 - `import-tiles path/file.tar.gz`: Import map tiles to tile database from `path/file.tar.gz`.
+- `list-device-tokens name`: List all device tokens associated with user `name`, along with their creation time and an optional description.
 - `list-permissions name`: List all permissions of user `name`.
 - `list-users`: List all users.
 - `remote command host port certificate_file name password [...]`: Perform `command` on remote host `host` : `port`.
 Verify the server's certificate against `certificate_file` and authenticate as user `name` using `password`.
 (See command-line client section below.)
+- `remove-device-token name token`: Remove the device token `token` from user `name`.
-- `remove-permission name permission`: Removes the permission `permission` from the user `name`.
+- `remove-permission name permission`: Remove the permission `permission` from the user `name`.
-- `remove-user name`: Removes the user `name`.
+- `remove-user name`: Remove the user `name`.
-- `set-password name password`: Sets the password of user `name` to `password`.
+- `set-password name password`: Set the password of user `name` to `password`.

-## Integration with a map service like OpenStreetMaps
+## Integration with a map service like OpenStreetMap

-This software can use data from sources of map data, like the OpenStreetMaps project (OSM), to plot location data overlaid on an actual map.
-However, since OpenStreetMaps is a free service running on donated ressources, access to the map data is rather slow for "third-party" users (i. e. everything but the "official" openstreetmaps.org map viewer).
+This software can use data from sources of map data, like the OpenStreetMap project (OSM), to plot location data overlaid on an actual map.
+However, since OpenStreetMap is a free service running on donated ressources, access to the map data is rather slow for "third-party" users (i. e. everything but the "official" openstreetmap.org map viewer).
 When OSM integration is enabled on both server and client side, the application may become slow / unresponsive until a significant amount of data has been replicated to the server's local cache.
 In addition, we do not want to place an unnecessary burden on OSM servers.
 Therefore, OSM integration is disabled via the configuration file when you download this software, and we strongly suggest that you keep it disabled unless you actually **need** it.

 To enable integration with a map service, open the `config/config.json` file and replace the entry `"UseMap": false,` with `"UseMap": true,`.
 Then enter the URL of the map server to use, making use of the placeholders `${z}`, `${x}` and `${y}` for zoom level, X and Y coordinate of the map tile, respectively.